 With a food sensitivity, a dog might be able to consume a food occasionally without feeling any ill effects, but will sporadically develop symptoms such as yeasty ears or diarrhea.

-Once the inflammatory response has been triggered in a sensitized animal, the ongoing inflammation cycle can mask positive or negative changes in the diet or environment if they’re not maintained long enough, so it’s often hard to tell what’s really affecting the animal.
+Once the inflammatory response has been triggered in a sensitized animal, the ongoing inflammation cycle can mask positive or negative changes in the diet or environment if they’re not maintained for an extended period of time.
+This makes it hard to tell what’s really affecting the animal.

 Reacting To Foreign Substances

-Each of the steps in making your dog’s food available requires some form of processing, which carries a risk of introducing a foreign substance that the body detects as an invader.
+Each step in making your dog’s food requires some form of processing, which carries a risk of introducing foreign substances that the body detects as an invasion.

-Could it be that your dog is sensitized to something about the protein that is causing the reaction, rather than the protein itself?
+Could it be that your dog is sensitized to something about the protein rather than the protein itself?

-Look at the many processing and handling points for your dog’s food, which apply to all kinds, cooked or raw, even meat you buy from the butcher:
+Look at the many processing and handling points for your dog’s food, whether it’s cooked, raw or straight from the butcher:

 - Pathogen exposure in manufacturing facility